Gibartes/O-LoRa/Device/README.md

     - chmod +x ./start.sh
   - Build oloraNT.
 (Required at the first time)
     - ./start.sh make
-  - Install oloraNT as a service.
+  - Install oloraNT as a service and olora library.
 (Required at the first time)
     - sudo ./start.sh make install
   - Install oloraGT and oloraXB as services.
     - sudo ./start.sh make cu install